qtleeq/hi_sony/README.md

+# Taylor Lee's todo app.

+I did this from following a tutorial.
+See the deployment at qtleeq.github.io/hi_sony .

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.